qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/mailinglists.rst

 QGIS Developers list
 --------------------

-The main list for questions about the development of QGIS core or plugins
+The main list for questions about the development of QGIS core or plugins.
+You can discuss about coding, build process, chime in, collect and discuss QGIS related UX (User Experience) / usability issues.

 http://lists.osgeo.org/mailman/listinfo/qgis-developer